SjoerdTimovanVliet/SSVEP_interface_thesis/Readme.md

   Now you can run ssvep_interface_video_creater_v1.py

-  ## Setting up environment for the first analysis script
+  ## Setting up environment for the first 2 analysis scripts
   Unfortunately the packages used for creating the videos collide with the packages required for the following statistical analyses
   Let's create a new environment for the next script